K2anC2ai/HelpDeskNodeJS/README.md

+# HelpDesk Node.js Application

 ## Project Overview

-HelpDesk is a full-stack web application developed to streamline IT support and service request management within organizations.
-It enables users to report issues, track ticket status, and access a knowledge base for self-service solutions.
+**HelpDesk** is a full-stack web application designed to streamline IT support and service request management within organizations.
+It enables users to report technical issues, track ticket statuses, and access a self-service knowledge base — all in one centralized platform.

-Built using Node.js, Express, MySQL, and EJS, the system supports role-based access, ticket queue management, internal communication between staff and users, and administrative reporting tools.
+Built using **Node.js**, **Express**, **MySQL**, and **EJS**, the system supports:
+- Role-based access control
+- Ticket lifecycle and queue management
+- Internal messaging between staff and users
+- Knowledge base article creation
+- Administrative reporting

-This project was collaboratively developed by a 4-member team, and I contributed across multiple roles including Developer, System Analyst, System Designer, and QA.
+The project was developed by a team of 4 members.
+I contributed in multiple key roles throughout the software development lifecycle — including **System Analyst**, **System Designer**, **Full-stack Developer**, and **Quality Assurance**.

+---

 ## Table of Contents

 - [Features](#features)
 - [Installation](#installation)
 - [Usage](#usage)